akermu/emacs-libvterm/README.md

 Shell to run in a new vterm.
 It defaults to `$SHELL`.

+## `vterm-keymap-exceptions`

+All the keybindings `C-*`, `M-*` are sent to vterm (where `*` is any character), except those defined in the list `vterm-keymap-exceptions`.
+Some of the ones excluded by default are `C-x` or `M-x`, which are captured by Emacs instead.

+If you customize this variable, the change will be applied to all the new `vterm` sessions, so you may need to restart the ones that are currently running.

 ## `vterm-term-environment-variable`

 Value for the `TERM` environment variable.
 It defaults to `xterm-256color`.
 If